-8.1.1 Pavements and footpaths (formerly 1 (a))
+8.1.1 Pavements (sidewalks) and footpaths

-In every town and city, a network of continuous walkways (including pavements, etc.) should be established.
+In every town and city, a network of continuous walkways (including pavements (sidewalks), etc.) should be established.
 They should provide safe, direct links between homes, shops, schools, access to public transport and other vital services and facilities.
 Pavements and footpaths should be well lit and well maintained.
 Their width should be determined by their function (as school paths or through shopping areas, etc.).
-The pavement should in general not be used for parking of vehicles.
-If this is not avoidable, sufficient space for the movement of pedestrians should be left, and exceptions should be marked on the ground, indicating spaces for parking.
+The pavement should [...] not be used for parking of vehicles.
+If this is not avoidable, sufficient space must be left for the movement of pedestrians and handicapped persons in wheelchairs, and exceptions should be marked on the ground, indicating spaces for parking.
 Signs and other equipment should not obstruct the movement of pedestrians.

-Vehicles powered by motors of any kind, except slow-moving vehicles designed for handicapped persons, shall not be allowed to use footpaths and pavements.
+Vehicles, including all devices for personal mobility, powered by motors of any kind, except slow-moving vehicles designed for handicapped persons, should not be allowed to use footpaths and pavements.

-8.1.2 Pedestrian crossings (formerly 1 (b))
+8.1.2 Pedestrian crossings

-8.1.2.1 General principles (new subheading)
+8.1.2.1 General principles

 Pedestrian crossings should allow users to cross the roadway in safety.
 They cannot therefore be considered simply as a road marking, but have to be considered as a built traffic layout component (including the arrival areas and possibly a central island) forming part of the whole road design.
 Thus, their location and layout should always be integrated with the planning, design and construction of the road as a whole.
-Generally speaking, the objective should be, where possible, to ensure that pedestrians can cross roads in safety without change of level such as a footbridge or tunnel.
+Generally speaking, the objective should be to give preference to the crossing of roads safely by pedestrians without change of level.
+However, when necessary to improve the safety of pedestrians in certain places, engineering structures such as footbridges or tunnels should be considered.